GlobeletJS/spinning-ball/README.md

   any change in the position or status of the cursor relative to the globe
 - wasTapped(): Returns a (Boolean) flag indicating whether the globe has been tapped or clicked since the last update
-- update(time, resized): Updates the position and velocity of the camera, taking into account any current velocities, and computing new accelerations induced by mouse or touch interactions.
+- update(time): Updates the position and velocity of the camera, taking into account any current velocities, and computing new accelerations induced by mouse or touch interactions.
   - Input time (floating point) is the current time in seconds.
 If using requestAnimationFrame, its argument should be multiplied by 0.001
-  - Input resized (Boolean) is a flag indicating whether the display element has been resized since the last call to update()
   - Return value is a flag indicating whether the display should be re-rendered, due to motion of the globe or resizing of the display